-Whether it’s your first time in the Holy Land, or you’re already as seasoned as a pita with za’atar, check out our list of the best travel experiences in Israel that add a little something extra to the usual bucket-list favorites.
+Whether it’s your first time, or you’re already as seasoned as a pita with za’atar, our list of the best travel experiences in Israel adds a little something extra to the usual bucket-list favorites.
 Israel is a small country that somehow manages to squeeze in everything you could ever want, and then some.
-You can easily spend your entire trip hopping from one top tourist attraction to the next, and it would be time well spent!
+You can easily spend your entire trip hopping from one top tourist attraction to the next.
 But don’t leave without experiencing some local favorites that are off the beaten path, and well worth the journey.
 Whether you’re in Israel for a week, a month, or the entire summer, you’re sure to have plenty to explore and still leave wanting more.
+Be sure to check out our hotels in Israel and our tours of Israel so you’re perfectly prepared.

 Hike the Golan Trail or Yam L’Yam